 Kamloops is known for some pretty spectacular hiking trails.
 There are hiking trails for every kind of hiker.
 Nice and easy flat trails for an evening stroll, intermediate trails for those looking to get a cardio workout and difficult trails for the more adventurous soul.

 If you are visiting, these nine Kamloops hikes are a great way to see the city from different viewpoints and take in the beautiful scenery from every angle.
 If you live in Kamloops, these hikes never get boring and can (and should) be done many times!

 Kamloops is a city in the province of British Columbia, Canada.
 Kamloops has an elevation of approximately 2700 feet above sea level.
 It’s situated at the confluence of two rivers (the North and South Thompson Rivers) near their headwaters.
 The city has a very diverse terrain and as such, there are many different kinds of Kamloops hikes for every kind of hiker.

-Map of the Eight Best Kamloops Hikes
+Map of the Nine Best Kamloops Hikes